About

 +

-How are the members of the task force picked?
+How are the members of the coalition picked?

 There are no specific criteria to join the task force.
+All countries that support the task force’s mission are invited to join the Coalition for Solidarity Levies, as are sub-national governments with fiscal autonomy.
 Countries joining only have to show that they are politically willing to support one or several of the levy options put on the table, and support the global solidarity levy agenda.

 +